solo-io/gloo/docs/content/installation/gateway/kubernetes/_index.md

     readGatewaysFromAllNamespaces: true
 ```

-Then, refer to the file during installation to override default values in the Gloo Edge Helm chart.
+Then, refer to the file during installation to override default values in the Gloo Gateway Helm chart.

 ```shell
 helm install gloo-custom-0-7-6 gloo/gloo --namespace my-namespace -f value-overrides.yaml
 ```

-#### List of Gloo Edge Helm chart values
+#### List of Gloo Gateway Helm chart values

 The [Helm Chart Values page]({{< versioned_link_path fromRoot="/reference/helm_chart_values/" >}}) describes all the values that you can override in your custom values file.